bbauska/CAD101en/README.md

 It is suggested that the same value is used for both the id and the name attribute (seen earlier) when both are used.

-In this section (part 7), you learned:
+In this section, you learned:

 -   How to work with DOM objects in JavaScript, including: